 The Government of Canada formally referred to as Her Majesty's Government is the federal administration of Canada, which is a federal parliamentary system under a constitutional monarchy.
 The federal constitutional monarchy was established through the Constitution Act of 1867, which further outlines the elements of governance in the country.
 The constitution is composed of the written statutes, court rulings, customs, judicial decisions, and other unwritten conventions and traditions which go back to 1763.
-The Canada’s written part of the constitution is made up of the Constitution Act of 1867, which created the federation of four provinces, and the Constitution Act of 1982, and other amendments the last of which was amended in 2011.
+Canada’s written part of the constitution is made up of the Constitution Act of 1867, which created the federation of four provinces, and the Constitution Act of 1982, and other amendments the last of which was amended in 2011.
+Canada is a member of the Commonwealth.

 The Executive Branch Of The Government Of Canada